grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 [Components]: {{< relref "../concepts/components.md" >}}

-## Configure an OpenTelemetry exporter
+## Configure an OpenTelemetry Protocol exporter

 Before components can receive OpenTelemetry data, you must have a component responsible for exporting the OpenTelemetry data.
 An OpenTelemetry _exporter